alphagov/govuk-rfcs/rfc-143-split-database-instances.md

 4. There is no clear owner of the instances.
 Each app is owned by a single team, and each database should be accessed by exactly one app.
 However, many apps with different owners reside on the single instance.
 Sizing and managing databases is an app-level responsibility, so it doesn't fit with the remit of Platform Reliability/Replatforming/Platform Health (i.e. for a single, central resource).

-5. We still host some database features ourselves (such as Mongo 2.6) which has a maintenance burden and allows us to run very out of date versions of these services.

 This is coming up now because our versions of MySQL and Postgres are approaching End of Life (notice for [MySQL](https://forums.aws.amazon.com/ann.jspa?annID=8790) and [Postgres](https://forums.aws.amazon.com/ann.jspa?annID=8499)), forcing us to plan major upgrades for both over the next few months.

 ## Proposal